-B. The District shall provide the Association one day of Association leave with pay for every 12 full time equivalent teachers.
+B. In each year of this Agreement, The District shall provide the Association one hundred (100) days one day of Association leave with pay.
+Such leave days shall not carry over from year to year and shall not carry forward beyond the duration of this Agreement. for every 12 full time equivalent teachers.
+Any unused leave at the end of each year will be forfeited.
 The Association shall have the right to carry over all unused leave each year for use by the Association in subsequent school year(s) covered by this contract.